sam-higton/spoiler-wiki/README.md

 ### updating the database

-If the schema has been modified since the last commit, run the following to preserve your data (note: this doesn't actually work yet):
+If the schema has been modified since the last commit, run the following to preserve your data (note: this doesn't actually work yet (update: I've this sort of working now!
+You just have to pass the dsn to the diff command.
+It's not very convenient, but hey, it works!)):

-1. `vendor/bin/propel diff`
+1. `vendor/bin/propel diff --connection='<insert fully qualified dsn here>'`
 2. `vendor/bin/propel migrate`

 You may also need to run `composer dump-autoload`, if the model structure has been changed